ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

     // if outpoint is a hashmap key, remove the entry and send output on the channel pub fn respond(&mut self, outpoint: OutPoint, output: transparent::Output);

-    /// check the list of pending UTXO requests against the supplied `utxos` from a block at `height` pub fn check_against(&mut self, utxos: &HashMap<transparent::OutPoint, Utxo>, height: Height);
+    /// check the list of pending UTXO requests against the supplied `utxos`
+    /// from a transaction at `tx_index` in a block at `height` pub fn check_against(&mut self, utxos: &HashMap<transparent::OutPoint, Utxo>, height: Height,  tx_index: u32);

     // scans the hashmap and removes any entries with closed senders pub fn prune(&mut self);